CZ-NIC/mininterface/docs/Interfaces.md

 ### Getting one

-Normally, you get an interface through [mininterface.run][] but if you do not wish to parse CLI and config file, you can invoke one directly through `from mininterface.interfaces import *`.
-You may as well use the [`get_interface`][mininterface.interfaces.get_interface] function to ensure the interface is available or invoke the program with [`MININTERFACE_INTERFACE`](#environment-variable-mininterface_interface) environment variable.
+Normally, you get an interface through [mininterface.run][] but if you do not wish to parse the CLI and config file, you can invoke one directly through `from mininterface.interfaces import *`.
+You may as well use the [`get_interface`][mininterface.interfaces.get_interface] function to ensure the interface is available, or invoke the program with the [`MININTERFACE_INTERFACE`](#environment-variable-mininterface_interface) environment variable.

 !!! info
-    Performance boost: Only interfaces that are being used are loaded into memory for faster start.
+    Performance boost: Only the interfaces actually used are loaded into memory, for a faster start.

 ### Direct invocation